 Statement by Chancellor Susan J. Koch

-As we move toward the midpoint of the Spring semester and a welcome Spring Break for many in our UIS community, this letter continues a series of regular communications to the campus community on issues of importance to the University and to our overall goals and mission.
+This December, 2011, letter continues an ongoing series of regular letters to the campus community on issues of importance to the University and to our overall goals and mission.

-Whatever your role at UIS, thank you for all that you do to provide our students with the excellence that is so central to what we do.
-I appreciate working with you.
+Thank you for everything you do every day to provide our students with the academic excellence that is so central to what we do.

 With all best wishes,